 - Often require clear audit trails.

-Both platforms can support these requirements, but they need to be set up properly.
+Both platforms can support these requirements, but they need to be properly set up.
 CRM and case-management system integrations are more important than the logo on the login page.

 Anti-Spam & Legal Compliance